-Dr Andrew Ryder has a long history of work with and for Gypsy Roma Traveller communities.
-Between 1990 and 2001, Andrew worked as a teacher in state schools and with the British Council and taught Gypsy/Roma children in the UK, Hungary and Portugal.
-From 2002 until 2006, Andrew was the policy officer for the Gypsy and Traveller Law Reform Coalition (GTLRC), an umbrella group which lobbied for more Traveller sites and greater social inclusion.
+Dr Andrew Ryder from 1990 to 2001 worked as a teacher in state schools and with the British Council and taught Gypsy/Roma children in the UK, Hungary and Portugal.
+From 2002 until 2006, Andrew was the policy officer for the Gypsy and Traveller Law Reform Coalition (GTLRC), which lobbied for more Traveller sites and greater social inclusion.
 The GTLRC was awarded the Liberty Human Rights Award in 2004.

-Andrew also acted as researcher to the All Party Parliamentary Group for Traveller Law Reform from 2002 – 2007 and continues to provide support and advice.
-Between 2006 and 2009 Andrew was the National Policy Officer for the Irish Traveller Movement in Britain.
-Andrew is currently an Associate Professor at the Corvinus University of Budapest and an Associate Fellow at the Third Sector Research Centre (University of Birmingham).
+Andrew was the researcher to the All Party Parliamentary Group for Gypsies, Roma and Travellers from 2002 – 2007.
+Between 2006 and 2009 Andrew was the National Policy Officer for the Traveller Movement.
+Andrew is currently an Associate Professor at the Corvinus University Budapest and Fellow at the Third Sector Research Centre (University of Birmingham).

-Andrew’s key interests focus on Gypsies Roma Travellers/marginalised groups, social justice; community groups/social movements; empowerment and participatory action research.
+Andrew’s interests focus on Gypsies Roma Travellers/marginalised groups, social justice; community groups/social movements and participatory action research.
 Andrew has been contracted to write a book on Brexit by Policy Press

 Ryder, A. Cemlyn, S. Acton, T (2014) Hearing the Voice of Gypsies, Roma and Travellers: Inclusive Community Development, Bristol: Policy Press